 Insert the headlight bulb so that the lug is positioned in the cut-out.

 - Position the retaining clamp. - Position the plug-in connector.

 - Position the lug 6 of the lamp cover in the notch.
-Engage the latch. - Check lighting function.
+Engage the latch. - Check that the lighting is functioning properly.